NAME

 args.
 Errors and warnings are enqueued to

-mq, if not NULL
+mq, if not NULL.
+The arguments

 recgnised in args are as follows: